 Cross-cultural psychotherapy is particularly sensitive to the importance of race, ethnicity and religion and especially beneficial for culturally and linguistically-diverse people.
 Cross-cultural psychotherapy further helps to understand cultural identity and identity crisis from many angles that can benefit multicultural individuals.
 Identity issues can often originate through immigration or when brought up in a mixed-race household or through intercultural relationships.

 HOW DOES INTERCULTURAL PSYCHOTHERAPY DIFFER FROM MAINSTREAM PSYCHOTHERAPY?

 Clients will typically discuss the same issues in both types of therapies (mainstream and intercultural).
 However, culturally-diverse clients will also discuss some additional issues concerning their race, cultural heritage, identity or language usage in intercultural psychotherapy.

 Intercultural psychotherapy also recognises the differences and similarities of various aspects of culture between the client and therapist.
 Often, clients seek to connect with their therapist on a cultural level to enable a deeper level of communication and understanding.
 It can allow a more effective therapeutic experience.

 WHICH ADDITIONAL ISSUES DO PEOPLE DISCUSS IN INTERCULTURAL PSYCHOTHERAPY?

-International or culturally diverse clients often bring up the following issues in sessions: cultural identity, identity crisis, the effects of multicultural and multilingual upbringing, coping with bi-racial identity, loss of mother tongue and mother tongue biases, belonging, language usage, racism, race and ethnicity, mixed-race upbringing, hybrid identity, isolation, acculturation, cultural values, cross-cultural parenting and more.
+International or culturally-diverse clients can often discuss the following issues in sessions – cultural identity, identity crisis, the effects of multicultural and multilingual upbringing, coping with bi-racial identity, loss of mother tongue and mother tongue biases, belonging, language usage, racism, race and ethnicity, mixed-race upbringing, hybrid identity, isolation, acculturation, cultural values, cross-cultural parenting and more.